Obtains database schema information from the provider.

 The Criteria argument limits the results of a schema query.
 Criteria specifies an array of values that must occur in a corresponding subset of columns, called constraint columns, in the resulting Recordset.

-Providers are not required to support all the OLE DB standard schema queries.
+Providers are not required to support all of the OLE DB standard schema queries.
 Specifically, only adSchemaTables, adSchemaColumns, and adSchemaProviderTypes are required by the OLE DB specification.
-However, the provider is not required to support the Criteria constraints listed earlier for those schema queries.
+However, the provider is not required to support the Criteria constraints listed above for those schema queries.

 Remote Data Service Usage The OpenSchema method is not available on a client-side Connection object.

-In Visual Basic, columns that have a four-byte unsigned integer (DBTYPE UI4) in the Recordset returned from the OpenSchema method on the Connection object cannot be compared to other variables.
-For more information about OLE DB data types, see Data Types in OLE DB (OLE DB) and Appendix A: Data Types in the Microsoft OLE DB Programmer's Reference.
+Note In Visual Basic, columns that have a four-byte unsigned integer (DBTYPE UI4) in the Recordset returned from the OpenSchema method on the Connection object cannot be compared to other variables.
+For more information about OLE DB data types, see Chapter 13: Data Types in OLE DB and Appendix A: Data Types of the Microsoft OLE DB Programmer's Reference.

-Visual C/C++ Users When not using client-side cursors, retrieving the "ORDINAL_POSITION" of a column schema in ADO returns a variant of type VT_R8 in MDAC 2.7, MDAC 2.8, and Windows Data Access Components (Windows DAC) 6.0, while the type used in MDAC 2.6 was VT_I4.
-Programs written for MDAC 2.6 that only look for a variant returned of type VT_I4 would get a zero for every ordinal if run under MDAC 2.7, MDAC 2.8, and Windows DAC 6.0 without modification.
+Visual C/C++ Users When not using client side cursors, retrieving the "ORDINAL_POSITION" of a column schema in ADO returns a variant of type VT_R8 in MDAC 2.7 and later while the type of used in MDAC 2.6 was VT_I4.
+Programs written for MDAC 2.6 that only look for a variant returned of type VT_I4 would get a zero for every ordinal if run under MDAC 2.7 and later without modification.
 This change was made because the data type that OLE DB returns is DBTYPE_UI4, and in the signed VT_I4 type there is not enough room to contain all possible values without possibly truncation occurring and thereby causing a loss of data.